 What Dog Owners Should Know About Homeowners Insurance

 With the excitement of adding a new member to the family, it’s easy to forget that taking on this responsibility could require adjustments to your homeowners insurance.
-Or, if you’ve never owned a dog, it’s probably never crossed your mind to talk with your provider to find out if coverage is required.
+Or, if you’ve never owned a dog, it’s probably never crossed your mind to talk with your insurance provider to find out if coverage is required.

 To be on the safe side, check your current policies and prepare to make adjustments.
-If an incident occurs, and your homeowners insurance does not include dog liability, the out of pocket costs and potential lawsuits could be devastating.
+If an incident occurs and your homeowners insurance does not include dog liability, the out-of-pocket costs and potential lawsuits could be devastating.
 Here’s why adequate homeowners insurance is so important.

-The American Veterinary Medical Association cites:
+The American Veterinary Medical Association reports that:

-While it’s widely agreed that most of these bites are preventable with advanced education, (there are even dedicated dates in April each year to promote National Dog Bite Prevention Week) the number of incidents and their payouts paint an expensive picture.
+While it’s widely agreed that most of these bites are preventable with advanced education—there are even dedicated dates in April each year to promote National Dog Bite Prevention Week— the number of incidents and their payouts paint an expensive picture.